UW-River Falls Administrative Policy

 Failure to adhere to the provisions of this policy may result in appropriate disciplinary action as provided under existing procedures applicable to students, faculty, and staff, and/or civil or criminal prosecution.

-Requests for reduced credit loads are submitted to the Coordinator of Disability Services each semester using a Reduced Credit Load Application.
-Sufficient documentation must show the need for this accommodation according to the documentation guidelines for the particular type of health condition; for some students’ circumstances, this may require updated clinical information.
+Requests for reduced credit loads are submitted to the Coordinator of Ability Services each semester using a Reduced Credit Load Application.
+Sufficient documentation must show the need for this accommodation according to the documentation guidelines for the particular type of disability; for some students’ circumstances, the documentation may require updated clinical information.

 Chief Diversity Officer